 Report on Other Legal and Regulatory Requirements

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

-d) In our opinion the aforesaid consolidated financial statements comply with the Ind ASspecified under Section 133 of the Act read with relevant rules issued there under andrelevant provisions of the Act;
+d) In our opinion the aforesaid standalone financial statements comply with the Ind ASspecified under Section 133 of the Act read with relevant rules issued there under andrelevant provisions of the Act;

-(e) On the basis of the written representations received from the directors of theHolding Company as on 31st March 2016 taken on record by the Board of Directors ofthe Holding Company and the reports of the statutory auditors of its subsidiary companiesincorporated in India none of the directors of the Group companies incorporated in Indiais disqualified as on 31st March 2016 from being appointed as a director interms of Section 164 (2) of the Act.
+e) On the basis of the written representations received from the directors and taken onrecord by the Board of Directors none of the directors is disqualified as on March 312019 from being appointed as a director in terms of Section 164 (2) of the Act;

 ii.
-The Group and jointly controlled entity did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.
+The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.

 | ||For Nayan Parikh & Co. |

 | ||Chartered Accountants |